Windham County, Connecticut

-Windham County is a county located in the northeastern corner of the U.S. state of Connecticut.
+Windham County (/ˈwɪndəm/ WIN-dəm) is one of the eight counties in the U.S. state of Connecticut, located in its northeastern corner.
 As of the 2020 census, the population was 116,418, making it the least populous county in Connecticut.
 It forms the core of the region known as the Quiet Corner.
 Windham County is included in the Worcester, MA-CT Metropolitan Statistical Area, which is also included in the Boston-Worcester-Providence, MA-RI-NH-CT Combined Statistical Area.
 The entire county is within the Quinebaug and Shetucket Rivers Valley National Heritage Corridor, as designated by the National Park Service.

 History

 The area that is now Windham County became of interest to the English around 1635, but went unsettled for over fifty years due to its lack of access to the shore.
 John Winthrop the Younger took a strong interest to this land, purchased land from the Narragansetts, and was given permission by the court of Connecticut to settle in October 1671.
 In 1678, a tract of land, called Joshua's Tract (Joshua was the son of Mohegan chief Uncas), was willed to Connecticut officials, and in February 1682, it was gifted to Samuel and Daniel Mason.
 In 1684, 1200 acres of land was sold to Jonathan Curtis, Thomas Dudley and Samuel Mason, among others, by the Nipmunks.

 Windham County was created from Hartford and New London counties on May 12, 1726, by an act of the Connecticut General Court.
 The act establishing the county states: